Topological Spatial Graph Coarsening: Abstract

 \section{Abstract}

 { Spatial graphs are particular graphs for which the nodes are localized in space (\eg, public transport network, molecules, branching biological structures).
 In this work, we consider the problem of spatial graph reduction, that aims to find a smaller spatial graph (\ie, with less nodes) with the same overall structure as the initial one.
 In this context, performing the graph reduction while preserving the main topological features of the initial graph is particularly relevant, due to the additional spatial information.
 Thus, we propose a topological spatial graph coarsening approach based on a new framework that finds a trade-off between the graph reduction and the preservation of the topological characteristics.
-The coarsening is realized by collapsing short edges.
-In order to capture the topological information required to calibrate the reduction level, we adapt the construction of classical topological descriptors made for point clouds (the so-called persistent diagrams) to spatial graphs.
-This construction relies on the introduction of a new filtration called \emph{triangle-aware graph filtration}.
+In order to capture the topological information required to calibrate the reduction level, we adapt the construction of classic topological descriptors made for point clouds (the so-called persistent diagrams) to spatial graphs.
+This construction relies on the introduction of a new filtration called triangle-aware graph filtration.
 Our coarsening approach is parameter-free and we prove that it is equivariant under rotations, translations and scaling of the initial spatial graph.
-We evaluate the performances of our method on synthetic and real spatial graphs, and show that it significantly reduces the graph sizes while preserving the relevant topological information. }
+We test the method on synthetic and real spatial graphs (road network and fungi network), and show that it significantly reduces the graph sizes while preserving the relevant topological information. }